This month a number of new or revised provisions are to be introduced. It is important employers are aware of the new

 The Good Work Plan will introduce a new pay reference period.
 Employers need to be aware of this when calculating holiday pay.
 Employers will now need to take an average of hours worked over a 52 weeks period or for the full length of employment if less than 52 weeks.
 This is most likely to affect those who are in seasonal work or casual workers with a zero-hour contract.

-The Good Work Plan seeks to bring in further protections for agency workers.
+The Good Work Plan seeks to bring further protections for agency workers.
 One way in which the Good Work Plan does this introduces an entitlement to a “key facts page” which will set out basic information about the contract including working hours and pay rates.
 Not dissimilar to an employee’s written statement of terms.

 As well as the key facts page the Good Work Plan will introduce new pay protections.
 Under the current law, agency workers are entitled to receive the same pay and working conditions as actual employees once they have been working for 12 continuous weeks in the same role.

 The Good Work Plan is also due to introduce new law (The Parental Bereavement (Leave and Pay) Act 2018).
-This will give parents the entitlement to two weeks of leave following the loss of a child under the age of 18 or a stillbirth that occurs after 24 weeks of pregnancy.
+This will give parents the entitlement to two weeks of leave following the loss of a child under 18 or a stillbirth that occurs after 24 weeks of pregnancy.

-Prior to the Good Work Plan, there has been no legal obligation for employers to provide any paid time off for grieving parents.
+Before the Good Work Plan, employers had no legal obligation to provide any paid time off for grieving parents.
 There is an entitlement for employees to take reasonable time off to deal with an emergency however this is unpaid time.